-- The findings in this table have informed the current WSDP/Water Master Plan preparation process for the former wards 1 - 30 of the Municipality. - An estimated 1 600 Ha of residential land in the proposed expansion areas could accommodate significant population growth beyond 2023 and 2030 depending on the growth rate and the development density
+- The findings in this table have informed the current WSDP/Water Master Plan preparation process for the Municipality. - An estimated 1 600 Ha of residential land in the proposed expansion areas could accommodate significant population growth beyond 2023 and 2030 depending on the growth rate and the development density.